onlyquake/xonotic-wiki/writing-your-first-mutator.md

 ## Step 6: Adjusting config files

-The last thing we need to do is to create our console variable `g_helloworld` in configuration file.
-The best file for it would be `defaultXonotic.cfg`.
-Mutator variables start around line 423:
+The last thing we need to do is to create our console variable `g_helloworld` in a configuration file.
+The best file for it would be `mutators.cfg`:

     set g_helloworld 0